Shift3/DevOps-Apprenticeship-Notes/README.md

 # DevOps-Apprenticeship-Notes

-* take a look at this youtube videos on terraform here:t -https://youtu.be/l5k1ai_GBDE  - https://youtu.be/gxPykhPxRW0
+* take a look at this youtube videos on terraform here:-https://youtu.be/l5k1ai_GBDE  - https://youtu.be/gxPykhPxRW0
 https://youtu.be/SLB_c_ayRMo
+.

 ## Contributing to this Repository